Set yourself up for success with these six tips.

 Setting Up for a Bright Future

-We’ve had plenty of time for introspection lately, as we look back on past activities and habits.
-Now we’re looking forward to what the future has in store.
+If you’ve ever set aside time for introspection, you’ve probably looked back on past activities and habits.
+Now it’s time to look forward to what the future has in store.
 You can set yourself up for success with one key action: investing in yourself.
 Here are a few ways you can do it.

-With Spring 2020’s uncertainty, everyone’s kept an eye on their spending.
-You may have discovered that some previous “musts” are now “maybes,” And you can save money by maintaining (or returning to) your scaled back habits.
+With the uncertainty of the past few years, everyone is more keenly aware of the importance of smart spending and saving.
+You may have discovered that some previous “musts” are now “maybes”, and you can save money by maintaining (or returning to) your scaled back habits.
 Perhaps you discovered that the pricey coffees you once enjoyed aren’t as exciting anymore.
 Trimming this type of expenditure can bring extreme savings and you could find yourself with hundreds of dollars to build up your security savings or put toward something that will really improve your family’s lives.

 You certainly shouldn’t purchase every new gadget that comes on the market, but you should consider buying the tools and devices that really do make your life easier.
 Back in the day, our grandmothers swore by their washboards and wringers and day-long commitment to doing laundry.
 Even though the automatic washing machine was a luxury, it freed women up for other activities.
 Think of the time savings innovation can bring you!
 The same idea can be applied to services.
 If your budget allows, hiring a cleaning service or using online shoppers takes a mundane task off of your plate and allows you to spend your time on things that really matter, like family time or creative pursuits.